futres/fovt-data-mapping/Scripts/README.md

 5 10/4/87        McKenzie      Lane   F   2      A     76     73 NA  NA  NA
 6 11/1/87           Tioga      Coos   M   3      B     80     NA NA  NA  NA
 ```
+This this the same data set after it has been run through the program.
+Unnecessary columns and rows have been removed, columns have been renamed, and values have been specified.

 ```
 > head(cougar_data)